 1. What is the difference between sourdough bread and regular bread?

-Sourdough bread is naturally fermented using wild yeast and bacteria, resulting in a distinctive tangy flavor and chewy texture.
-Regular bread typically uses commercial yeast for quicker fermentation.
+Sourdough uses wild yeast and bacteria for a slow ferment, giving it a tangy taste and chewy texture.
+Regular bread uses commercial yeast to rise fast.

 2. How long does it take to make sourdough bread from start to finish?